 - Initial Equipment: $100 for an average vacuum and supplies

 - Initial Marketing: $150 for a basic website and business cards

-To be successful in any business, it is important to have a plan for the long-term.
-You should pay yourself an hourly wage and calculate estimated taxes so you can prepare your budget accordingly for growth.
+To be successful in any business, it is important to have a business plan for the long-term.
+Consider paying yourself an hourly wage and calculate estimated taxes so you can prepare your budget accordingly for growth including tools like maid service software.
 Neglecting this could lead towards rapid end to your business!

 3. Choose a brand name for your cleaning company

-The first step to establishing a cleaning business is choosing the right brand.
+The first step is establishing a cleaning business name and brand.
 You can use your name or an interesting nickname, start with something based on where you live and what products you offer, e.g., residential vs commercial.
 Take it one step further by creating cute phrases that describe who you are as "brand" of this new venture into professional cleaning!

-4. Setup registration, licensing and insurance for your business
+4. Setup insurance, licensing and registration to start cleaning business

-You'll need to decide on the structure of your business.
+To start cleaning business, you'll need to decide on the structure.
 The two most common options for business structure are sole proprietor or partnerships.